 How to Make Limoncello Cookies

-Step 1: Rub your freshly grated lemon zest into the sugar to transfer the oils.
-This will help increase the lemon flavor.
+STEP 1: Rub freshly grated lemon zest into the sugar to transfer the oils and increase the lemon flavor.

-Step 3: Add the vanilla, limoncello and egg and beat for another 60 seconds.
+STEP 3: Add the egg, vanilla and limoncello to the sugar mixture and beat for another 60 seconds.

-Step 5: Turn the mixer to the lowest setting and add the salt and flour.
-Mix just until combined.
+STEP 4: Turn the mixer to the lowest speed.
+Add the salt and flour and mix until just combined.

 Cover and chill the dough for 4 hours up to overnight.